broussardjojo/labrynth/Maze/Readme.md

 ### strategy.py
 Contains the source code for our Strategy model

+### strategySerializer.py
+Contains the source code for running xstrategy

 ### test_euclid.py
 Contains unit tests for our Euclid strategy model